 Breastfeeding parents too often have preventable problems with breastfeeding.
-Many hospital routines make successful breastfeeding difficult.
+Many hospital routines make successful breastfeeding difficult, even impossible.
 When the baby is born prematurely, breastfeeding parents have even more difficulty with breastfeeding, and this is unfortunate because premature babies need breastmilk and breastfeeding even more than healthy full term babies.
 The reason for breastfeeding parents not getting the help they need is that many of the “techniques” used to save the lives of premature babies were developed during the 1960’s and 1970’s when breastmilk, never mind breastfeeding, really wasn’t a priority in neonatal intensive care units (NICUs).
 Unfortunately, despite much about what we have learned since that time about how to help with breastfeeding, NICUs seem to be, in general, with some exceptions of course, resistant to change the way babies should be fed.
 Even worse, some techniques have been adopted that make the situation even more difficult, basically because many NICU routines related to the feeding of the premature are obsessively geared to weight gain only and not the many other equally or even more important issues around feeding such as the premature baby’s need to be protected against infection and necrotizing enterocolitis as well as the importance of parent and baby bonding.
 Kangaroo mother care (KMC), which is skin-to-skin for most of the day, is often seen as unnecessary, and even as a sop to “demanding” parents, though even then, KMC is rarely done as it should be.
 But KMC is an important measure to maintain the baby’s physiological and metabolic functions, such as respiration, heart rate, blood sugar, blood pressure and many others.
 And let us not forget bonding.

 1. Premature babies need to be in incubators